rehierl/node-tree-outliner/2-0-core-design/5-0-subsection.md

 its inner sections.
 Put differently, all non-empty sections have different (i.e. unique) first content nodes.

-That is, because a parent section must be opened first.
+That is because a parent section must be opened first.
 After that, the sectioning node of its first inner section can be entered and associated.
 Which is, because no sectioning node belongs to its own section.
 Finally, the inner section is opened next.